karlaugustnybo/Digital-Garden/guides/REIMPLEMENT_GUIDE.md

 - `src/pages/drafts.astro`: Commented out patterns/talks collections and template sections
 - `src/pages/[...slug].astro`: Replaced patterns/talks collections with empty arrays

+#### Components Updated:
+- `src/components/layouts/Footer.astro`: Removed Patterns, Podcasts, and Talks from sitemap list

 #### Impact:
 - **Build warnings eliminated**: No more collection-related warnings during build
 - **Functionality preserved**: All active content types work normally
 - **Easy re-enabling**: Changes are commented out for easy restoration
+- **Footer updated**: Disabled content types no longer appear in site navigation

 When re-implementing content types, you'll need to:
 1. Uncomment the collections in `src/content/config.ts`
 2. Uncomment the relevant code sections in the files listed above
+3. Add the content types back to the Footer.astro sitemap list (see Step 9)
-3. Test that all functionality works as expected
+4. Test that all functionality works as expected

 ## Rollback